Corporate social responsibility: Cost-benefit analysis

-CSR and Corporate Financial Performance
+CSR and corporate financial performance

 The relationship between corporate social responsibility and a firm's corporate financial performance is a phenomenon that is being explored in a variety of research studies that are being conducted across the world.
-Based on these research studies, including those conducted by Sang Jun Cho, Chune Young Chung, and Jason Young, a positive relationship exists between a firm's corporate social responsibility policies and corporate financial performance.
+Based on these research studies, including those undertaken by Sang Jun Cho, Chune Young Chung, and Jason Young, a positive relationship exists between a firm's corporate social responsibility policies and corporate financial performance.
 To investigate this relationship, the researchers conducted a regression analysis and preceded the analysis with the provision of several measures that they utilized to serve as proxies for key financial performance indicators (i.e. return on assets serves as a proxy for profitability).

 Scope

 Initially, CSR emphasized the official behaviour of individual firms.
 Later, it expanded to include supplier behaviour, the uses to which products were put, and how articles were disposed of after they lost value.
 Malcolm McIntosh notes also that focussing on the identifiable behaviour of individual businesses risks not including what he calls "unincorporated market behaviour" within the scope of CSR - actions attributable to market processes, and also calls for other factors including "brand citizenship" and "illegitimate, informal or illegal activity" to be considered as part of a more complete picture.

 The term "brand citizenship" has been put forward because the public perception of an organisation may be associated with its branding rather than its corporate identity: McIntosh uses Virgin as an example.
-Similarly, Anne Bahr Thompson uses the same term and observes that companies adopting socially responsible behaviours are primarilly investing in their reputations.
+Similarly, Anne Bahr Thompson uses the same term and observes that companies adopting socially responsible behaviours are primarily investing in their reputations.

 Supply chain

 In the 21st century, corporate social responsibility in the supply chain has attracted attention from businesses and stakeholders.
-A corporations' supply chain is the process by which several organizations, including suppliers, customers, and logistics providers work together to provide a value package of products and services to the end-user, who is the customer.
+A corporation's supply chain is the process by which several organizations, including suppliers, customers, and logistics providers, work together to provide a value package of products and services to the end-user, who is the customer.

-Corporate social irresponsibility in the supply chain has greatly affected the reputation of companies, leading to a lot of costs to solve the problems.
+Corporate social irresponsibility in the supply chain has greatly affected the reputation of companies, leading to many costs to solve the problems.
 For instance, incidents like the 2013 Savar building collapse, which killed over 1000 people, pushed companies to consider the impacts of their operations on society and the environment.
 On the other hand, the horsemeat scandal of 2013 in Europe affected many food retailers, including Tesco, the largest retailer in the United Kingdom, leading to the dismissal of the supplier.
-Corporate social irresponsibility from both the suppliers and the retailers has greatly affected the stakeholders who lost trust in the affected business entities, and although sometimes it is not directly undertaken by the companies, they become accountable to the stakeholders.
+Corporate social irresponsibility from suppliers and retailers has greatly affected the stakeholders who lost trust in the affected business entities.
+Although sometimes it is not directly undertaken by the companies, they become accountable to the stakeholders.
 These surrounding issues have prompted supply chain management to consider the corporate social responsibility context.
-Wieland and Handfield (2013) suggested that companies need to include social responsibility in their reviews of component quality.
-They highlighted the use of technology in improving visibility across the supply chain.
+Wieland and Handfield (2013) suggested that companies must include social responsibility in their reviews of component quality.
+They highlighted the use of technology to improve visibility across the supply chain.